jespigno/jespigno.github.io/index.md

 My interests include Natural Language Processing, Electronic Circuits, Machine Learning, and Software Design.

-I am the member of HKU Rowing team, part of HKU Biomimicry Robotics Team and Student Ambassador in HKU.
+I am the member of HKU Rowing team, part of HKU BREED (Biomimicry Robotics Team) and Student Ambassador in HKU.

 I am currently looking for internships and research opportunites in Hong Kong.